matkowski-voy/Palmprint-Recognition-in-the-Wild/README.md

 - see and run demo codes in ROI-LAnet and EE-PRnet folders

 ## Questions
-If you have any questions about the paper please email me on wojciech.matkowski@ntu.edu.sg, matk0001@e.ntu.edu.sg or maskotky@gmail.com
+If you have any questions about the paper please email me on maskotky@gmail.com